TOAST-DOCS/Compute-Instance/en/console-guide.md

 Use an existing key pair or create a new key pair.
 To register an existing key pair, see [Import Key Pair (Windows)](./console-guide/#import-key-pairs-windows) for Windows users, and [Import Key Pair (Mac and Linux)](./console-guide/#import-key-pairs-mac-and-linux) for Mac and Linux users.

+> [Note]
+> Key Pair is a resource assigned to the user account, so it's not deleted when you delete a project.

 ### Network

 Select a subnet defined in your VPC to connect to an instance.
 For each selected subnet, a network interface is created in the instance to connect to that subnet.
 You can change the order of selected subnets to change network interfaces, in which case the first network interface (`eth0`) will be set as the default gateway.